 Think your home is clean?
 You’d be surprised how many things in a traditional household that are breeding grounds for germs or worse.
 Following are a few often overlooked things in your home that could be collecting lots of grime, gunk, and bacteria, the best ways to clean them and how often.

 When it comes to dirty kitchen counters, what you can’t see can end up making you sick.
-Wipe down kitchen surfaces after you use them, which will help ensure that lingering germs from last night’s dinner prep don’t end up your next meal.
+Wipe down kitchen surfaces after you use them with a non-toxic cleaner, which will help ensure that lingering germs from last night’s dinner prep don’t end up in your next meal.
 This goes for your kitchen sink as well, which really should be cleaned every day.
-Most people don’t realize that a dirty kitchen sink can have more bacteria than a toilet.
+Most people don’t realize that a dirty kitchen sink can have more bacteria than a toilet!

 Spoiled, long forgotten leftovers hiding in the back of your fridge can leave behind mold spores, long after you’ve tossed them.
-To keep germs from thriving in your refrigerator, empty it out every 3 to 4 months, thoroughly cleaning the walls and shelves.
-An all natural cleaning solution created using a tablespoon of baking soda mixed in a quart of water will do the trick.
-Rinse clean then let it dry before restocking it.
+To keep germs from thriving in your refrigerator, empty it out every 3 to 4 months, thoroughly cleaning the walls and shelves with a microfiber cloth and a natural cleaner.

 If you’ve got kids and pets, chances are you’ll need to sweep up after every meal.
 In most cases, it’s okay to wait a week between cleanings, but if you use a microfiber mop, you can quickly clean the floor anytime you want.
 The more often you clean the kitchen floor, the fewer food crumbs and other debris will be tracked through your home.